xigxog/kubefox/docs/quickstart.md

 === "Install using Bash"

     ```{ .shell .copy }
-    curl -sL "https://github.com/xigxog/fox/releases/latest/download/fox-$(uname -s | tr 'A-Z' 'a-z')-amd64.tar.gz" | tar xvz - -C /tmp && sudo mv /tmp/fox /usr/local/bin/fox
+    curl -sL "https://github.com/xigxog/fox/releases/latest/download/fox-$(uname -s | tr 'A-Z' 'a-z')-amd64.tar.gz" | \
+      tar xvz - -C /tmp && \
+      sudo mv /tmp/fox /usr/local/bin/fox
     ```

 === "Install Manually"

     Go to the [GitHub release page](https://github.com/xigxog/fox/releases) and download the latest Fox binary for your OS.

 To begin, create a new directory and use Fox to initialize the `hello-world` app.
 Run all subsequent commands from this directory.
 The environment variable `FOX_INFO` tells Fox to to provide additional output about what is going on.
 Employ the `--quickstart` flag to use defaults and create a KubeFox platform named `demo` in the `kubefox-demo` namespace.

 ???
 "Remote Registry Note"

-    If you are using a remote registry, please ensure the following environment variables are set before running the quickstart:  FOX_REGISTRY_ADDRESS, FOX_REGISTRY_TOKEN, and FOX_REGISTRY_USERNAME.
+    If you are using a remote registry, please ensure the following environment variables are set before running the quickstart: `FOX_REGISTRY_ADDRESS`, `FOX_REGISTRY_TOKEN`, and `FOX_REGISTRY_USERNAME`.
 If you setup the Azure Container Registry as a part of this quickstart, these variables will already be set.

 ```{ .shell .copy }
 export FOX_INFO=true && \